ropmiranda/Continuous-Control/Readme.md

 ```shell
 $ jupyter notebook
 ```
-After Jupyter Notebook has opened, navegate to the directory `banana-collector/` and double click in Navegation.ipynb.
+After Jupyter Notebook has opened, navegate to the directory `continuous-control/` and double click in Continuous_Control.ipynb.
 There you can follow the instructions to execute the solution.

-## Dueling DQN
+## Version 2
-Try to use other king of network implementation:

-`dueling_dqn.py`

-Just little changes on the dqn_agent.py init function and an import are necessary.
+The second version is composed by twenty agents instead of only one.
+The second version is useful for algorithms like PPO, A3C, and D4PG that use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience.